Capillary fluctuations and energy dynamics for flow in porous media: RESULTS

 \subsection{Flow through porous media}

 The flow of immiscible fluids in porous media are strongly influenced by geometric and topological effects \cite{Land_68,Lenhard_Parker_87,Herring_Harper_etal_13,McClure_Berrill_etal_16b,Liu_Herring_etal_17,McClure_Armstrong_etal_2018,Schlueter2016b,Hilfer_06,Armstrong_McClure_etal_16}.
-Capillary forces typically dominate such flows, and these forces are directly impacted by changes to fluid connectivity.
+Capillary forces typically dominate such flows, which are directly impacted by changes to fluid connectivity.
 We consider fluid displacement within a porous medium as a means to explore how geometric changes influence physical behavior.
 A periodic sphere packing was used as the flow domain.
 Using a collective rearrangement algorithm, eight equally-sized spheres with diameter $D=0.52$ mm were packed into a fully-periodic domain $1 \times 1 \times 1$ mm in size.
 The system was discretized to obtain a regular lattice with $256^3$ voxels.
 Simulations of fluid displacement were performed by injecting fluid into the system so that the effect of topological changes could be considered in detail.
 Initially the system was saturated with water, and fluid displacement was then simulated based on a multi-relaxation time (MRT) implementation of the color lattice Boltzmann model \cite{mcclure2020lbpm}.

 To simulate primary drainage, non-wetting fluid was injected into the system at a rate of $Q=50$ voxels per timestep, corresponding to a capillary number of $4.7\times 10^{-4}$.
-A total of 500,000 timesteps were performed to allow fluid to invade the pores within the system, forming the sequence of structures shown in Fig. \ref{fig:porescale} a--c.
-The first pores are invaded at $t=0.19$ seconds, which is just after the system overcomes the entry pressure.
+A total of 500,000 timesteps were performed to allow fluid to invade the pores within the system, leading to the sequence of structures shown in Fig. \ref{fig:porescale}(a)--(c).
+The first pores are invaded at $t=0.19$ pore volumes, which is just after the system overcomes the entry pressure.
 The fluid does not yet form any loops, since a pore must be invaded from two different directions before a loop will be created.
 Haines jumps and loop creation can be considered as distinct pore-scale events that may coincide in certain situations.
-At time $t=0.34$ seconds the first loop is formed.
-As primary drainage progresses additional loops form such that the total curvature tends to decrease as non-wetting fluid is injected.
+At time $t=0.34$ pore volumes the first loop is formed.
+As primary drainage progresses additional loops form, causing the Euler characteristic tends to decrease as non-wetting fluid is injected.